fwonkas/RadioShack_Camera/README.md

 Connect 5v to 5v, Gnd to Gnd, RX to TX and TX to RX.
 Note that TX and RX will need to be disconnected when you're uploading a sketch to your Arduino.

-Currently this library only allows for one thing: capturing an image.
-Call capture_photo with the file.

 ```
 #include <RadioShack_Camera.h>
 #include <SD.h>